 The yakisoba was one of my go-to dishes in college (when I tried to make the most of cheap ramen noodles) and remains a favourite today.
 I appreciate the versatility, and the taste isn’t bad either!
 I hope you guys try this out and enjoy it!

-- 2 to 3 cups of ground pork, cooked and seasoned (with soy sauce, pepper, and sesame oil)
+- 3 cups ground pork - cooked and seasoned (with soy sauce, pepper, and sesame oil)

 - Clean or wash all your produce.
 Slice your red onion and mushrooms, mince your garlic and chilli, and chop your green onion and Thai basil.
 Using a mandoline, julienne your carrots (this is my favourite way to cut carrots, especially if they’re stir-fried).